 As a parent, let’s be honest, he could read me the alphabet and I’d be happy to hear from him.
 Doing something we both enjoy together makes both of us happy – and gives us something to work on together, even when he’s not right here with me.
 Best of all, he is motivated to reach out and maintain that connection.
 I’m not dragging him into a web chat he doesn’t want.

 I remember once in middle school, I had to make a science fair project.
 My dad totally geeked out and built this whole solar cell arrangement for me.
 He even wrote the companion paper on it.
 I did 0 work on it and won the school fair and went on the regionals.
 I totally cheated.
 Don’t tell.
 But we went to regionals and spent the day together there.

 Ultimately, I thought my dad was the coolest dad on the planet because he enabled me to do something REALLY cool.
 I remember feeling like we were doing something together when we went to the science fair together.

-Maybe this is the hot ticket with older kids.
-The way to show support from a distance.
-To pitch in and help them with stuff that they want or need to do but could use some help doing it better or bigger or cooler.
-There are tons of those opportunities in upper middle school projects and definitely in high school and technology gives us a way to collaborate in a way we’ve never had before.
-Or maybe it’s just one more tool to add to the toolkit of a long distance parent.
+Maybe this is the hot ticket with older kids and the way to continue to engage with teenagers long distance.
+Pitch in and help them with stuff that they want or need to do but could use some help doing it better or bigger or cooler.
+There are tons of those opportunities in upper middle school projects and definitely in high school.
+Technology gives us a way to collaborate closely even when we are at a distance.
+This is just one more tool to add to the toolkit of a long distance parent.